 How do I join Toastmasters?

 First, you are welcome to attend meetings as guest as many times as you'd like!
 All are welcome at Toast of the Town Toastmasters.
-If you decide to become a member, please contact and work with the VP of Membership to complete a member application and pay dues ($20 new member fee and a prorated portion of the six month membership due ($100/6-month), plus the new membership kit of $20.00.
-This fee pays for a six month membership, a subscription to Toastmaster’s magazine and educational manuals.
+If you decide to become a member, please work with the VP Membership to complete a member application and pay dues ($20 new member fee and a prorated portion of the six month membership due ($100/6-month), plus the new membership kit of $20.00.
+This fee pays for a six month membership, a subscription to Toastmaster’s magazine, and access to Pathways.

 What specifically will I learn to do as a Toastmaster?